-First woman to drive an automobile across the United States and the first woman to be inducted into the Automotive Hall of Fame.
+Alice Ramsey was the first woman to drive an automobile across the United States and the first woman to be inducted into the Automotive Hall of Fame.

-In 1961, Ramsey chronicled the adventure in her book, Veil, Duster and Tire Iron.
-On October 17, 2000, Alice Huyler Ramsey became the first woman to be inducted into the Automotive Hall of Fame.
-Her courage and determination have inspired countless women to pursue automotive-related goals and dreams.
+In 1961, Ramsey chronicled the adventure in her book, “Veil, Duster and Tire Iron.”
+In 2000, she became the first woman inducted into the Automotive Hall of Fame.